AN OVERVIEW OF HOW TO BUY YOUR DREAM PROPERTY IN THE COSTA BLANCA - THE "DO'S" AND "DON'T'S

 Either way the types of purchasers seem to fall into two categories.
 Those that are perhaps too busy to do a lot of preliminary preparation for their purchase and those that prepare and do extensive groundwork into both the area and the mechanics of buying in Spain.

 Regularly prospective buyers totally base their possible property purchase on what they have seen on UK television programmes such as “A Place In The Sun”.
 These programmes in most cases are very misleading having been filmed several years previously when exchange rates were very much in favour of a Sterling to Euro transaction and selling prices were relatively low being prior to the influx of foreign buyers.
-Despite the economic climate and although there are bargains to be had in the resorts towns of Javea, Moraira and Denia there are not many “give aways” which on visiting Spain can make a potential purchaser feel a bit disillusioned.
+Despite the economic climate and although there are bargains to be had in the resorts towns of Javea, Moraira and Denia and inland in the Orba and Jalon Valleys there are not many “give aways” which on visiting Spain can make a potential purchaser feel a bit disillusioned.

 Quite a lot of people will readily go to exhibitions in the UK whereupon they will be grabbed by a hungry sales person and persuaded to make a fully paid for trip to the Costa Blanca with offers of viewing a number of properties at alleged “bargain prices”.
 The cunning client envisages escaping from the agent and “doing their own thing” after the first day.
 This however is almost impossible as the Costa Blanca estate agent will fill up their entire visit making sure that there is absolutely no possibility of any other agent getting their hands on their client!!

-The key is to find a reputable agent who will sit you down and take good note of your likes and dislikes, paying attention to those things that are important to you such as the location of good schools, hospitals, shops and so on and indeed, if you do not know the area, take some time out to drive you round the beautiful coastal resorts and the stunning countryside to establish the location that you feel comfortable in before showing you any properties at all.
+The key is to find a reputable agent who will sit you down and take good note of your likes and dislikes, paying attention to those things that are important to you such as the location of good schools, hospitals, shops and so on.
+If you do not know the area conscientious agents will take some time out to drive you round the beautiful coastal resorts and the stunning countryside to establish the location that you feel comfortable in before showing you any properties at all.
 Your viewings thereafter should be tailored to your requirements.
 These agents it is worth noting are not found on every street corner!!
-In fact you will not find us on any street as we work from home and rely totally on the discerning client who has done some homework through the internet.
-We also work with the most reputable agents in the area.
-So if you don't see what you want on our web site simply tell us what you are looking for and we will do the rest and coordinate your viewings.
+In fact you will not find us on any street as our office is based in our home and as such we rely totally on the discerning client who has done some homework through the internet.
+We also work with the most reputable agents in the area who have been restablished for a number of years and as such have a good reputation.
+So if you don't see what you want on our web site simply tell us what you are looking for and we will do the rest and coordinate all your viewings.

 Sadly some buyers will be dominated both in time and mentally by an agent and end up by being pressurised into putting down that important holding deposit on a property that is neither suitable for them or in an area that they are totally unfamiliar with and as such perhaps is not ideal for them.
 In the worst case they may also have paid over the odds for their dream home by feeling like a fish out of water and as such intimidated by their surroundings and the fact that they do not speak the Spanish language.